MomentumLeading momentum indicatorMOM

 The simplest momentum measure — today's price minus the price N bars ago.

-In simple words
+Momentum Indicator in simple words

 Momentum is the most basic way to measure speed: take today's close and subtract the close from, say, 10 bars ago.
 If price is higher than it was 10 bars back, momentum is positive and rising; if lower, negative.
 The further from zero, the stronger the move.
 It is raw and unsmoothed, so it reacts fast but is noisy — the conceptual parent of ROC, RSI and most other momentum tools.